Our 3-Step Escape Plan

 Don't leave the meeting place to go back inside for any reason.

-Volunteering is a big commitment.
-Volunteers need to be able to respond to emergencies with little notice.
-Call-outs to small fires, medical incidents and vehicle accidents could mean your volunteer is away for 30 minutes to two hours.
-Whereas call-outs to large vegetation or structure fires, flooding and search and rescue, may take longer.
+Volunteers respond to many different emergencies with little notice.
+Call-outs to small fires, medical incidents and motor vehicle collisions mean your volunteer could be away from 30 minutes to two hours.
+Call-outs to large vegetation or structure fires, flooding, and search and rescue may take much longer.

 Brigades vary in the number of call-outs they get.
 Some may have daily call-outs and operate a roster.
-Other brigades may attend three to four call-outs a week, or as little as 10 in a year.
+Others may attend three to four call-outs a week, or as little as 10 in a whole year.
+Volunteers also need to attend regular training to keep their skills sharp.

 • BBQs and potluck dinners

-• Birthday celebrations and Christmas parties for the kids
+• Birthday celebrations and Christmas parties for kids

 • Opportunities for family and friends to visit the station to see what volunteers do

-• Facebook groups that give the brigade crew and families the chance to share with one another.
+• Facebook groups that give the brigade crew and families the chance to connect and share.

-Being part of the Fire and Emergency whānau means you become part of a New Zealand-wide network of volunteers and their families, all with similar experiences and a shared pride in the contribution that our volunteers make.
+Being part of the Fire and Emergency whānau means you become part of a New Zealand-wide network of volunteers and their families.
+You’ll find all sorts of people with similar experiences and a shared pride in the contribution our volunteers make, including yours.

-We look forward to having you join our team.
+We look forward to welcoming you to our team.